 At Wallace Fields Junior School we work hard to ensure the children are stimulated, happy and safe and we take their emotional as well as academic development very seriously.

 Small problems can become much larger in the minds of children if they are not helped.
 Please support us by reminding your child that they must talk to a member of staff if something makes them unhappy during the school day.
 Each classroom has a SEAL boxes or ‘mood boxes’ where children can indicate how they feel on a day to day basis.
 An adult will talk to them if they place their card in the Amber slot.
 Red is for a child unhappy but not wanting to talk to an adult about it and the green slot is to indicate that they feel fine.
 The box is checked every day and if your child indicates they would like to talk to someone then this will be made possible during the day.
 Talk to your child’s teacher as soon as possible if you are aware that your child is worried about anything.
-The school has an experienced ELSA (Emotional Literacy Support Assistant) who is available by arrangement to support children experiencing emotional difficulties which are affecting their ability to learn and thrive at school.
+The school has two experienced ELSA (Emotional Literacy Support Assistant) who are available by arrangement to support children experiencing emotional difficulties which are affecting their ability to learn and thrive at school.

 Our anti-bullying policy is to ensure that children learn in a supportive, caring and safe environment without fear of being bullied.
 If bullying is suspected or reported, the incident will be taken seriously and recorded and dealt with as soon as possible by the member of staff who has been approached.
 If deemed to be bullying, the teacher responsible will speak to the pupils involved.
 If the matter can be resolved in school without the need for parental contact then this will be done and monitored by appropriate member of staff, teacher responsible, the Deputy Head and Head teacher.
 It may be decided that parents should be informed immediately and this will be done by the Deputy Head or Head teacher.
 A written copy of events will be kept and this will be updated until the situation has been resolved.
 For our full anti-bullying policy see online policies